talhavawda/student-lab-sectioning/README.md

 Ensure that you're running 64-bit versions of Java and Python.
 Specifically, Java SDK 13.0.1 and Python 3.10 (both 64-bit) have been used in the current version of this project.

-The following libraries need to be installed: pandas, beautifulsoup4, mindom, openpyxl, lxml, and JPype.
+The following libraries need to be installed: pandas, beautifulsoup4, minidom, openpyxl, lxml, and JPype.
 All but JPype can be installed normally using pip or through an IDE (IntelliJ/PyCharm).
 JPype needs to be installed by running the following 3 commands in cmd:
 - git clone https://github.com/originell/jpype.git
 -  cd jpype